 I recall one day when I and other elders were making Raggedy Ann dolls.
 A widow shared her grandson’s question during a recent visit: “Grandma, do your wrinkles hurt?”
 The boy’s innocence and curiosity amused everyone.
 To my relief, he had not yet associated old age with death, like the relative of another elder who had asked, “Great-grandma, are you dying?”
 Yet, many in the U.S. make that association at any age.
 From my Japanese eyes, it is a general lack of knowledge about old age that leads many people to fear, loathe or even deny it.
 This gave me incentive to finish the book—a desire and sense of duty to make the reality of elders’ lives widely known, along with showing my deep gratitude toward them.
 And to show that, no, wrinkles do not hurt.

-—Yohko Tsuji ’80 is an adjunct associate professor of anthropology at Cornell University (email@example.com).
-She no longer teaches but continues her research and writing.
+—Yohko Tsuji ’80 is an adjunct associate professor of anthropology at Cornell University (firstname.lastname@example.org).
+A septuagenarian, she no longer teaches but remains active in her research and writing.
+Currently, she is studying the transformations in a Japanese neighborhood and aging in Japan.